 If you want to know more about what smart speakers can do in general before you pick one, skip down to the “What can smart speakers do?” section.

 Best all-around smart speaker

 The Echo line is the most widely adopted by consumers, and it’s the one most widely supported by third-party products and services.
 While you could save $30 and buy the displayless Echo (2nd generation), the Echo Spot’s touchscreen is well worth the extra cash.
 And once you become accustomed to an Echo with a display, you’ll want them in all the places you’d otherwise put an Echo Dot (or you would if the Spot didn’t cost $80 more than the Dot).

 After getting off to a slow start, Google is now giving Amazon a run for its money.
-The original Google Home sounds better than any of the Echos, and it’s been far better when it comes to asking for general information.
-Google Home and Google Assistant aren’t as broadly compatible with third-party products and services as the Amazon Echo and Alexa, but Google is aggressively closing that gap and should achieve parity soon.
+The original Google Home sounds great, and it’s far better when it comes to asking for general information.
+Google is aggressively adding support for third-party products and services should achieve parity soon.
 Google Home is also a good choice for people who are deep into the Chromecast ecosystem and who subscribe to Google’s streaming services: YouTube and YouTube Music.